 The San Juan National Forest of Hinsdale County, flowing south to north through Lake San Cristobal, past Lake City, by the eastern edge of Uncompahgre National Forest to Blue Mesa Reservoir in Gunnison County between Montrose and Gunnison.

 Durango 200 miles; Grand Junction 165 miles; Denver 286 miles; Santa Fe 412 miles; Albuquerque 412 miles; Phoenix 654 miles; Oklahoma City 955 miles; Tulsa 1,060 miles; Dallas 1,064 miles; Austin 1,254 miles; San Antonio 1,334 miles; Houston 1,440 miles (all distances are approximate and depend upon starting point, destination point on the river and route taken.)

-Most summer months are navigable on this section of the Gunnison River because of dam-released water from Crystal Reservoir.
+Black Canyon, because of dam-released water, has a "long" season by Colorado standards, running from May through September.
 Contact the Black Canyon National Monument Visitor Center (970-249-1915) for water release information.